 About six million American adults experience panic disorder in a given year.
 Typically developing in early adulthood, women are twice as likely as men to have panic disorder.

 Many people don't know that their disorder is real and highly responsive to treatment.
 Some are afraid or embarrassed to tell anyone, including their doctors and loved ones, about what they experience for fear of being considered a hypochondriac.
 Instead they suffer in silence, distancing themselves from friends, family, and others who could be helpful or supportive.

+Facing Panic: Learn seven self-help steps to break the cycle of panic and regain control of your life.
+This book includes techniques and exercises to manage and overcome panic attacks and panic disorder.
 Download the charts found in Facing Panic, Self-Help for People with Panic Attacks to help you practice and track the skills you learn to overcome your panic.

 Chart 1: Practicing the Calming Skills

 Chart 4: Listing & Ranking My Feared Situations

 Chart 5: Details of My Feared Situations

 The disorder often occurs with other mental and physical disorders, including other anxiety disorders, depression, irritable bowel syndrome, asthma, or substance abuse.
 This may complicate of getting a correct diagnosis.